vikejs/vike/examples/redux/readme.md

-Example of using `vike` with React and Redux.
+Example of using Vike with React and Redux.

 ```bash
 git clone git@github.com:brillout/vike